inflearn logo

 • You can learn in detail how to configure and manage Kubernetes pods.

-The most content currently available
+The most comprehensive content currently available,

-Dealing with version v1.30
+covering version v1.30

 Kubernetes Guide

-📢 Hands-on update to Kubernetes v1.30!
+📢 Practice updated to Kubernetes v1.30!

-• On June 16, 2024, the Kubernetes labs were updated to match v1.30.
+• On June 16, 2024, the Kubernetes hands-on labs were updated to align with v1.30.

-• 🎉 Now officially supporting Mac Silicon (M1, M2, M3 / arm64) .
-Check out the preview video 😄
+• 🎉 Mac Silicon (M1, M2, M3, M4 / arm64) is now officially supported. 😄

-Application Rolling Updates
+Application Rolling Update

-Other pictures
+Other illustrations

 Part 1.
 Understanding Kubernetes

 Part 2.
-Understanding Kubernetes Objects as Code
+Understanding Kubernetes Objects Through Code

 • ch3: How to deploy applications